Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: introduction

+We may view the data of Fig.~\ref{fig:0} as generally indicating a decrease in $ \tcmaxm $ due to internal- or chemical-pressure arising from chemical substitution of smaller ions.
+These \textit{internal}-pressure effects on $ \tcmaxm $ contradict the universal increase of $ \tcmaxm $ under \textit{external}-pressure that is observed in the cuprates.\cite{schillingchapter} This presents a central paradox in cuprate physics and its resolution may well reveal the underlying pairing mechanism.
+It is difficult to understand in a simple magnetic pairing scenario where both internal and external pressure equally increase the magnitude of the anti-ferromagnetic exchange energy, $ J $.
+Instead we have argued that ion polarizabilities play a key role in resolving this paradox in an alternative dielectric pairing scenario.\cite{mallett2013} Of course both might be operative.

-Here we seek to elucidate how the electronic properties evolve with internal pressure using density functional theory (DFT) calculations in the model infinite-layer cuprate ACuO$_2$ where internal-pressure is implemented by altering the A-site ion from Mg to Ba.
+This sets the scene for the present studies.
+There is a clear correlation between structural parameters and $ \tcmaxm $ which can be tuned by changing ion size.
+On the other hand, internal pressure arising from ion-size effects has the opposite effect of external pressure.
+We choose the infinite-layer cuprate, ACuO$_2$, as the ideal model system to explore, and possibly reconcile, these effects.
+We use density functional theory (DFT) calculations where internal-pressure is implemented by altering the A-site ion from Mg to Ba.
 We then compare these results with the simulated effect of external pressure.
 ACuO$_2$ was chosen because it has the simplest realisable chemical structure that still displays essential aspects of cuprate physics.
 It has a P4/mmm tetragonal unit-cell with the Cu ion at $(0,0,0)$, O at $({a}/{2},0,0)$ and $(0,{a}/{2},0)$ and A at $({a}/{2},{a}/{2},{c}/{2})$.
-The undoped material is insulating due to strong electronic correlations.\cite{freelon2010} Superconductivity is observed with $ \tcmaxm = 110 $ K for hole-doping (due to A vacancies) \cite{azuma1992, karpinski1994} or $ \tcmaxm = 42 $ K under electron-doping (by R substitution for A) \cite{jung2001} of the CuO$ _{2} $ layer.
+The undoped material is insulating due to strong electronic correlations.\cite{freelon2010} As noted, superconductivity is observed in (Ca$ _{0.3} $Sr$ _{0.7} $)$ _{0.9} $CuO$ _{2} $ with $ \tcm = 110 $ K for hole-doping (due to A vacancies) \cite{azuma1992, karpinski1994} or $ \tcm = 42 $ K under electron-doping (by R substitution for A).\cite{jung2001} More recently, high-quality multilayer thin films of CaCuO$ _{2} $ and SrTiO$ _{3} $ have been grown with $ \tcm $ up to 50~K\cite{dicastro2012, minola2012, salvato2013} where the CuO$ _{2} $ layer is hole-doped via excess oxygen at the SrTiO$ _{3} $-CaCuO$ _{2} $ interface\cite{aruta2013, dicastro2015} and CaCuO$ _{2} $-(Ba$ _{1-x} $Nd$ _{x} $)CuO$ _{2+\delta} $ multilayers have been grown with $ \tcm $ up to 80~K.\cite{balestrino1998, decaro1999, balestrino2003, orgiani2007}